gobeyondidentity/bi-sdk-flutter/example/README.md

 # embeddedsdk_example

-Demonstrates how to use the embeddedsdk plugin.
+Demonstrates how to use the bi_sdk_flutter plugin.

 ## Getting Started